- 800g squash

-2 tbsp olive oil
+- 2 tbsp olive oil

-2 tbsp butter
+- 2 tbsp butter

-2 red onions, finely sliced
+- 2 red onions, finely sliced

-Leaves from a few sprigs of thyme
+- Leaves from a few sprigs of thyme

-200g pearled spelt
+- 200g pearled spelt

-1 glass of dry white wine
+- 1 glass of dry white wine

-700ml chicken or vegetable stock
+- 700ml chicken or vegetable stock

-200g cavolo nero, torn into bite-sized pieces, any tough stalks removed
+- 200g cavolo nero, torn into bite-sized pieces, any tough stalks removed

-Juice of ½ lemon
+- Juice of ½ lemon

-Preheat the oven to 220C.
+Heat the oven to 220C.
 Remove the seeds from the squash and peel it if the skin is particularly coarse.
 The peel can be left on butternut squash, if you enjoy a bit of extra texture and chew.
 Chop three-quarters of the squash into rough 3cm-ish chunks and dice the rest into 1cm pieces.

 Place the chunky squash on a roasting tray, drizzle with olive oil and roast in the oven, turning once, for about 30 mins.

+Meanwhile, take a large frying or sauté pan, add the butter and fry the red onion and remaining squash over a medium heat for about 10 mins, until the onions begin to soften.
+Throw in the thyme and the spelt.
 Stir to cover in the buttery juices, then add the wine and about 500ml of the stock.
 Season with a little salt and pepper, bring the pan up to the boil, then reduce to a simmer.
 The spelt will take about 30 mins to cook – just give it a stir occasionally and add the remaining stock if the liquid has disappeared.

 Once the spelt is tender, you can stir in the cavolo nero.
 It only will take about 5 mins to wilt down.
 Add the roast squash once the greens are ready and squeeze over the juice of half a lemon.
 Taste and add more salt, pepper or lemon juice if required, remembering that your stilton will be quite salty.
 Crumble over the stilton cheese and serve.